-INTERNATIONAL CANDIDATES WHO ARE NOT TAKING GCSEs OR STUDYING LESS THAN EIGHT GCSEs OR NOT TAKING GCSEs:
+INTERNATIONAL CANDIDATES WHO ARE NOT TAKING GCSEs OR STUDYING LESS THAN EIGHT GCSEs :

-Candidates who meet our academic requirements in the entrance examinations will be invited for individual interview.
-Offers will be made on the basis of performance in the entrance examinations and at interview.
+Candidates who meet our academic requirements will be invited for individual interview.
+Offers will be made on the basis of performance at interview.
 We will also request a confidential report from your child's current school.

 offerS OF PLACES

 Offers of places will be made from 1 December of Year 11, but the date will depend on when we receive your school report and when we are able to schedule your interview.